alinex/bash-lib/CONTRIBUTING.md

 You can send in your changes in an [Issue](https://gitlab.com/alinex/bash-lib/-/issues) containing the link there to put it.

 ## Developers

+To help you getting started and keeping you in track for a fluent work we have collected some useful information.

+After contributing in a bigger part we will also consider to make you part of the team and give you write access to this project and mentioning you as co developer if you want.

 ### 📦 Fork, Clone and Merge Requests